sofia-etchegoin/missing-purrson/README.md

 Lunch break at 12:30pm, taking regular breaks when needed.

-Worked on the tech when not in meetings or taking breaks.
+Worked on the tech during the day.

 Post-lunch check-in (to make sure we were all on the same page with tasks).